StrikingLoo/strikingloo.github.io/wiki/macroeconomics-mru.md

 The fed also started paying **interest rates on reserves**, increasing the incentives for banks to keep bigger reserves and stabilizing the economy, but also disincentivizing investments.

-**Repurchase and reverse purchase agreements** are like overnight OMO (in OMO the t bills are just bought 'permanently', in repos it is done for a night).
+**Repurchase and reverse purchase agreements** are like overnight OMO (in OMO the t-bills are just bought 'permanently', in repos it is done for a night).
 This also regulates interest rates and market temperature, as buying more bonds will incentivize investing in them in lieu of other riskier investments.

-In a panic, there is a trade-off between preventing systemic risk and checking moral hazard: do I bial out insolvent banks which took too much risk, deemed too big to fail, to prevent every domino from falling down?
+In a panic, there is a trade-off between preventing systemic risk and checking moral hazard: do I bail out insolvent banks which took too much risk, deemed "too big to fail", to prevent every domino from falling down?
 Will that incentivize more risk-taking in the future, and signal to banks that they will be bailed out again in the next panic, increasing the chances of a crisis in the first place?

 ## Fiscal Policy

 Fiscal Policy arguably aims at **reducing the impact of the booms and busts of the business cycle.**